SUNY Cross-Registration Guidelines and Form

 a) UAlbany students should seek approval of the Registrar’s Office (CCB-52) before bringing the form to the host institution.

 b) Students seeking to enroll at a SUNY Community College: you must provide the UAlbany Registrar's Office with your Certificate of Residence.
 You may obtain a Certificate of Residence from the county of your permanent address by providing proof of residency.
+To be considered valid, the Certificate of Residence must be issued within 60 days of the beginning of the semester.
 Some counties will issue Certificates of Residence through the mail if you send them a notarized application form AND proof that you are a resident of that county.
 Contact your County Treasurer's Office for information on how to obtain a Certificate of Residence by mail.

 c) You must be prepared to provide the host institution with your immunization records.
 These can be obtained by contacting the University Health Center (the form and procedure can be found on their website - click here for more information).

 4. Obtain the signature of the appropriate official at the host institution responsible for Cross-Registration (Registrar, Student Accounts, etc.).